IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/costing/process_costing_sslw.rst

 """""""""""""""""""""""""""""""

 If the unit represents a "Mover", the user can select to cost it as a compressor, fan, or blower.

-Therefore, the user must set the "mover_type" argument.
+Therefore, the user must set the "mover_type" argument ('*' corresponds to the default options):

 * mover_type (upper/lower case sensitive):
     * 'compressor'\*
     * 'fan'
     * 'blower'

-In the list above, \* marks the default option.

 Compressor Cost
 +++++++++++++++
 The compressor cost is based on the mechanical work of the unit and is adjusted by user-defined currency units with the appropriate CE index value.

-Additional arguments are required to estimate the cost such as compressor type, driver mover type, and materials of construction (material_type).
+Additional arguments are required to estimate the cost such as compressor type, driver mover type, and materials of construction ('*' corresponds to the default options):

 * compressor_type:
     * 'Centrifugal'\*
     * 'Reciprocating'
     * 'Screw'

 * driver_mover_type:
     * 'ElectricMotor'\*
     * 'SteamTurbine'
     * 'GasTurbine'

 * material_type:
     * 'CarbonSteel'
     * StainlessSteel'\*
     * 'NickelAlloy'

-where '*' corresponds to the default options.
 Additionally, users may pass an argument 'integer' (defaults to True) whether the number of units should be restricted to an integer or not.

 .. math:: self.costing.purchase\_cost = F_{D} * material\_factor * self.costing.base\_cost